British Airways boss says taking drastic action to make it through winter | Business

 British Airways boss says taking drastic action to make it through winter

-British Airways is taking every measure possible to make it through the winter and does not expect a quick return to flying because passengers remain too scared to travel, its boss said on Wednesday.
-BA CEO Alex Cruz told a parliamentary select committee that the airline was running at 25 to 30% of its normal flight schedule, prompting it to cut thousands of jobs.
+British Airways is having to take every measure possible to make it through the winter because a fear of flying during the pandemic has destroyed any hope of a rapid return to normality, its boss said on Wednesday.
+BA CEO Alex Cruz told a parliamentary select committee that the airline was running at 25 to 30% of its normal flight schedule, prompting it to cut thousands of jobs because "fewer flights means fewer people required to actually service them".

 "This is the worst crisis that British Airways has gone through in its 100 years of history," he said.
 "We're still fighting for our own survival.
 "We are taking every measure possible to make sure we can actually make it through this winter.
 We do not see a short-term coming back of our passengers.
 All the feedback we get ... is still pointing at a slow recovery process."